Marja': Who and where

-Several senior Grand Ayatollahs preside over hawzas (religious seminaries).
+Several senior grand ayatollahs preside over hawzas (religious seminaries).
 The hawzas of Qom and Najaf are the preeminent seminary centers for the training of Shia clergymen.
 However, there are other smaller hawzas in many other cities around the world, the biggest ones being Karbala (Iraq), Isfahan (Iran) and Mashhad (Iran).

-There are 56 Maraji living worldwide as of 2023, mostly residing in Najaf and Qom.
-The most prominent among them are Hossein Vahid Khorasani, Ali Khamenei, Mousa Shubairi Zanjani, Sayyid Sadeq Rohani, Naser Makarem Shirazi, Sadiq Hussaini Shirazi, Hossein Noori Hamedani and Abdollah Javadi-Amoli in Qom; Ali al-Sistani, Muhammad al-Fayadh, Muhammad Saeed al-Hakim and Bashir al-Najafi in Najaf.
+There are 56 maraji living worldwide as of 2023, mostly residing in Najaf and Qom.
+The most prominent among them are Hossein Vahid Khorasani, Ali Khamenei, Mousa Shubairi Zanjani, Sayyid Sadeq Rohani, Naser Makarem Shirazi, Sadiq Hussaini Shirazi, Hossein Noori Hamedani and Abdollah Javadi-Amoli in Qom; Ali Sistani, Muhammad al-Fayadh, Muhammad Saeed al-Hakim and Bashir al-Najafi in Najaf.